CyberWarrior5466/nea/report/report.md

 ## Background

 Pseudo-code is a series of code like statements used to describe an existing algorithm or plan out a new one.
-Everyone has their own unique style of writing pseudo-code.
-It might look something like a recipe books with clear individual steps to follow.
-Or it could look something like an existing high level language, with compilers or interpreters already available.
+Everyone has their own unique style of writing pseudo-code whether that be something like a recipe books with clear individual steps to follow or much closer to an existing high level language.

 Pseudo-code is 'problem-oriented', the idea being you first write your solution in pseudo-code, and then when the time comes to program a solution,  your brain is free to think about the specific implementation details of the chosen high-level language.
-Therefore, the purpose of writing pseudo-code is to prototype and plan.
+Therefore, the primary purpose of writing pseudo-code is to prototype and plan.

-However some people find writing pseudo-code may be tedious or boring, and would prefer going straight into an  interpreted weakly-typed scripting languages such as python or java-script that trade robustness for rapid iteration speeds, enabling faster prototyping.
+However other people may find writing pseudo-code may be tedious or boring, and would prefer going straight into an interpreted weakly-typed scripting languages such as python or java-script that trade robustness for rapid iteration speeds, enabling faster prototyping, reducing the need of pseudo-code.

-**the imprecision of natural language**
+**The imprecision of natural language**

-Pseudo-code can also have ambiguity.
-For example some languages like lua start array indexing at `1` so `array[1]` returns the first element `"a"`.
+One of the problems with Pseudo-code is ambiguity.
+This is not an issue for real languages which have strict rules that are followed by a translator.
+For example the lua programming language starts indexing arrays at `1`.
+So in this snippet, `array[1]` returns the first element `"a"`.
 ``` {.lua .numberLines}
 -- lua code
 array = {"a", "b", "c"}
 print(array[1])   -- prints`a`
 ```

-However other languages like python start array indexing  at `0` so `array[1]` in this case returns the second element `"b"`
+But a lot of other languages like python start array indexing at `0`, so `array[1]`returns `"b"`

 ``` {.python .numberLines}
 # python code